State Privacy Laws: Montana

 Overview

-Montana was the ninth state to pass a comprehensive state privacy law.
+Montana was the ninth state to pass a comprehensive state privacy law with the Montana Consumer Data Privacy Act (MTCDPA).
 While the MTCDPA shares similarities with other state privacy laws, such as those in California, Colorado, and Florida, it exempts fewer organizations, making its impact more widespread.

 Key Dates